 Most people with psoriasis treat symptoms with at least one prescription drug.
 Some people use them more often during symptom flare-ups.
 Drugs for psoriasis can be topical or systemic.1

-Topical medications are applied directly to the skin affected by psoriasis symptoms.
-Common over-the-counter treatments include:
+Topical drugs are applied to areas of skin affected by psoriasis symptoms.
+Common over-the-counter topical drugs include:1,3

 - Salicylic acid products

 - Itch relief products

 Stronger topical treatments are available by prescription.
 These include:1,4

 - Topical corticosteroids, such as Bryhali® lotion (halobetasol propionate)

 - Vtama® cream (tapinarof)